altynnnay/CancerMe-/README.md

 - `nv`: Melanocytic nevi
 - `vasc`: Vascular lesions

-## ⚙️ How to Run the Prototype
+## ⚙️ How to Run

+You can run this notebook directly in [Google Colab](https://colab.research.google.com/):

-1. Open the notebook `skin-cancer-detector.ipynb` in **Google Colab**
+1. Clone the repo or open the notebook in Colab
-2. Run the cells sequentially to load and preprocess data, train the model and launch Gradio
+2. Upload your own `kaggle.json` API key to download the dataset
+3. Run all cells
-3. Use the upload button in the Gradio UI to test your own image
+4. Use the Gradio UI to upload images and get predictions
-4. You’ll see the predicted class displayed instantly

 ## 📌 Author Contribution